ramokz/phantom-camera/documentation/docs/look-at-modes/overview.md

 # Look At Overview (3D)

-Modifies the rotational value of the `Camera3D`.
+For 3D scenes, it affects the rotational value of the `Camera3D` where it can keep a persistent forward direction at either a single or multiple targets.

 ## Core Modes